axtk/react-store/README.md

 The following example shows that a call to the `useStore` hook introduced below is enough to set up the shared state in a React app.
 The enhancements covered in the subsequent sections are optional and they can be gradually added later to fulfil other related needs.

 The term *store* will stand for an object where the shared state will reside.
-Here the store is returned from the `useStore` hook.
-When this hook is called in a component, the component gets subscribed to the store to remain up-to-date whenever the store gets updated.
+A call to the `useStore` hook returns the store and subscribes the component to the store to bring it up-to-date whenever the store gets updated.

 ```jsx
 // App.jsx